Announcing One-Click Restores, Disaster Recovery, and More

 Do you want to create a Wasabi backup for your WordPress site?

-If you’re looking for a secure and affordable place to store your site backups, Wasabi offers a solution.
-Unlike other cloud storage solutions, Wasabi eliminates complex pricing tiers and hidden fees.
-This makes it a cost-effective choice for businesses and individuals alike.
+Wasabi is a secure and affordable place to store your site backups.
+Unlike other cloud storage services, it doesn’t have complex pricing tiers or hidden fees.

 In this tutorial, we’ll show you how to back up your WordPress site to Wasabi!